oanaOM/go-playground/README.md

 # Weather or Not!
-A simple weather app that shows 1 day forecast at your current location.
+A simple weather app that shows the weather at your current location.

 ## Overview
 This app will retrieve the user's IP and feed it to a [P Geolocation API.](https://ipgeolocation.io/) request to retrieve the latitude and longitude coordinates used by [Dark Sky API ](https://darksky.net/dev)  to show the local weather.